 Students who drop a class prior to the published deadline will not have any grade posted on their transcripts for the class.

 After the published deadline, students who withdraw from a class will have a W recorded on the transcript.
 A W for withdrawal will be posted on the transcript; no credit or numerical grade is associated with a W.

 Instructors, at their discretion, may initiate a withdrawal for students who do not attend at least 60 percent of class during the first five instructional days of the academic quarter (or equivalent for summer); however they are not obligated to do so.
 Students who are withdrawn during the first five days of the quarter will be eligible for a full refund of applicable tuition and fees.

-Highline may withdraw a student from a class if the student has been suspended academically, has not paid tuition or whose conduct has resulted in a disciplinary suspension.
+Highline may withdraw a student from a class if the student has been suspended for not meeting financial aid or institutional academic standards, has not met required class prerequisites, has not paid tuition and/or whose conduct has resulted in a disciplinary suspension.